hazelcast/hazelcast-nodejs-client/README.md

 The `string`, `true`/`false` and `null` types are treated as `String`, `boolean` and `null`, respectively. `Number` values treated as `long`s if they can be represented by a `long`.
 Otherwise, `number`s are treated as `double`s.

 It is possible to query nested attributes and arrays in JSON documents.
-The query syntax is the same as querying other Hazelcast objects as explained in this section.
+The query syntax is the same as querying other Hazelcast objects using the `Predicate`s.

 ```javascript
 var departmentsMap;